 Little survives of the original medieval walled town during the time of Eleanor unfortunately, except for two towers.
 Most of the fortifications were demolished during town renovation works at the end of the 19th century.

 The best-preserved tower, situated in Piazza Roma – the 13th century Torre di Mariano II (also known also as the Torre di Cristoforo), was the town’s northern gate, and an important part of the city’s defences.
 The tower bell was added in the 15th century.
 The other remaining tower, Torre di Portixedda, is now used to stage temporary exhibitions.

 Other points of note within the old centre, are the many beautiful churches and cathedrals including the 14th century Cathedral of Santa Maria Assunta, and the Church of San Francesco – home to the 14th century Crocifisso di Nicodemo, considered one of Sardinia’s most precious carvings.

-Leaving the town centre, Torre Grande Beach can be reached in 20 minutes taking the ARST bus number 8/427.
+Leaving the town centre, you can reach Torre Grande Beach in 20 minutes taking the ARST bus number 8/427.